 "Snow Angel" photo from Hubble Telescope‘Kindness and Stars’ and Other Poetry by Michael Dashiell The Society November 21, 2016 Beauty, Poetry 1 Comment Kindness and Stars The gentle touch and splendid gift Intended to restore and heal Is rich enough to move and lift Our souls beyond the grief we feel.
 Though stars a twinkle only show, Their powerful in depth and scope That without wrinkle, smooth bestow Our gaze aloft with calm and hope.
 Chasing Orion Why not ascend?
 The ground below is dense Too dull for states exalted and intense That seldom contemplates beyond its core Nor yields the space required for worlds immense.
 The sky is open even infinite Inclined to grant escape in a minute Devoid of obstacles and demands mundane, The earth restricts flight though stars begin it.
 The gravity earth suffers incurs a frown Apt to offend a noble mind and crown Not fit for destiny to reach its peak Yet only works to pull ambition down!
 Imagination finds sufficient space Where stars evoke and sanctify their place The earth’s content to slander or disdain, It even boasts it holds an equal grace!
 We dread that dust might signify our fate, We most prefer a more celestial state; Though mountains, flowers, lakes and trees reflect Like dirt and dust they fail to radiate!
 Civilizations Aztec and Mayan Made wonders for their people and scion That best extolled the stellar elegance Where Greek god Zeus in turn set Orion.
 The stolid earth resists what hope esteems, It’s not a force that rescues and redeems Instead accepts reduced expectations, Though space beyond all galaxies and dreams.
 Michael Dashiell lives in central Indiana.
 Throughout his long writing career he’s had poems published in a variety of publications including Genesis, The Poet Anthology, Poets of Now, The Evansville Review and forthcoming poems in The Blue Unicorn.
 Other than this, he’s done seven books with Amazon.
 He’s active on Facebook and Twitter, and has also founded a website: literaryzone.org.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window) Related One Response Dona Fox December 26, 2016 I really like Kindness and Stars.
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Dona Fox December 26, 2016 I really like Kindness and Stars.
 I would like to print it out and put it on my desk for when I need to smile.
 I think that says a lot more than I could say by dissecting it in any manner, don’t you?
 Thank you, Michael Dashiell.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.